 In the United Kingdom, Tamarix or Salt Cedar, as it is also referred to, is a favourite choice for coastal gardens.
 While this flowering shrub is a magnificent addition to any landscape, its famed resistance to saline soils and salt sprays makes it an ideal candidate for a seaside garden.
 Planted en masse, Tamarix can be used as a windbreak, or grown on its own for the outstanding decorative value it offers.

 The name Tamarix refers to a whole species comprised of evergreen or deciduous shrubs and small trees.
 The varieties we offer for sale are all attractive deciduous shrubs, with many uses in the garden.
-After all, with its stunning pink flowers and juniper-like foliage, it is no wonder that the versatile salt cedar is popular in Ireland and England!
+After all, with its stunning pink flowers and juniper-like foliage, it is no wonder that the versatile salt cedar is popular in England!

 Tamarix has an open, loose growth habit which pairs beautifully with its wispy foliage.
 The long and slender branches are adorned with grayish-green stiff needles, from early spring to late in the autumn.
 The young growth is softer and more yellow-green once it first emerges, but as the seasons pass, the foliage hardens and darkens.
 In autumn, the scale-like leaves turn to a warm, orange hue, adding vibrant colour to the landscape.
 But, while the appearance and texture of the foliage are undeniably decorative, it is not the whirls of needles that makes Tamarix so loved.